A proof of Dunfield-Gukov-Rasmussen Conjecture: Preliminaries

 \subsubsection{Pointed annular webs}

-The~last category of webs we consider is the~category $\cat{AFoamB}$ of \emph{pointed annular webs}, the~objects of which are directed annular webs, each with a~\emph{marking} $\basepoint$ placed on an~edge of thickness 1.
+The~last category of webs we consider is the~category $\cat{AFoamB}$ of \emph{pointed annular webs}, the~objects of which are directed annular webs, each with a~\emph{marking} $\basepoint$ placed on an~edge of thickness 1 on the outer side of the web i.e.\ it can be connected to the~infinity by a~curve disjoint from the~web.
+Moreover the~markings of all webs are located at a~fixed point of the~ambient annulus.
 In particular, not all webs appear in this category.
-Morphisms between two such webs are generated by annular foams with the~property that the~markings of the~top and bottom boundary webs lie at the~boundary of the~same facet and are connected by an~interval embedded in this facet.
-This interval splits the~facet into two parts that are treated as separate facets. \footnote{ Essentially, one can consider the~marking as a~bivalent vertex. } In particular, they can be decorated with different polynomials.
+Morphisms between two such webs are generated by annular foams with the~property that the~markings of the~top and bottom boundary webs lie at the~boundary of the~same facet and are connected by a vertical~interval embedded in this facet.
+This interval splits the~facet into two parts that are treated as separate facets.\footnote{ Essentially, one can consider the~marking as a~bivalent vertex. } In particular, they can be decorated with different polynomials.
 Forgetting the~markings of webs and lines connecting them in foams gives a~forgetful functor $\cat{AFoamB} \to \cat{AFoam}$.

-We can actually assume that the~markings of all webs are located at a~fixed point of the~ambient annulus and the~connecting lines in foams are vertical intervals.
-In order to simplify the~exposition, we impose another restriction in this paper: the~marked edge is on the~outer side of the~web, i.e.\ it can be connected to the~infinity by a~curve disjoint from the~web.
-In the~view of this restriction (as well as the~fact that markings restrict the~set of foams) there is no direct analogue of Proposition~\ref{prop:annular-reduction}.
-However, Proposition~\ref{prop:elem-annular-reduction} still holds for a~chain of dumbbells with a~marking on the~outer thin edge.
+Note that there is no direct analogue of Proposition~\ref{prop:annular-reduction}.
+However, a version of Proposition~\ref{prop:elem-annular-reduction} still holds in the pointed setting:

+\begin{proposition}[{\cite[Proof of Lemma 4.29]{RW3}}] Given an~elementary annular directed web $\web$ with a marking on an~outer thin edge, there are graded direct sums of basic elementary webs $X_L$ and $X_R$ with markings on the outer thin edge, such that $\web \oplus X_L \cong X_R$ in $\cat{AFoamElB}$. \end{proposition}